Bio2Byte/constava/README.md

    </a>

-# ConStaVa
+# Constava
 </div>

 ## Description
-This software is used to calculate Conformational State Variability (ConStaVa) from a protein structure ensemble.
+This software is used to calculate conformational states propensities & conformational state variability from a protein structure ensemble.
 This is done by calculating the propensities for each conformational state for each residue in a protein ensemble.
-Then, ConStaVa is calculated from the change among Conformational States, inferred from trained Kernel Density Estimators (KDEs).
+Then, conformational state variability is calculated from the change among conformational states, inferred from trained kernel density estimators (KDEs).

-By default, this code retrains the Conformational States KDEs with the data set which we provide, as described in the associated publication.
+By default, this code retrains the conformational states propensities KDEs with the data set which we provide, as described in the associated publication.
 This will generate KDEs that are compatible with your current SciKit-learn version.

 If the user wishes to train KDEs with a different set of dihedrals, a new set of dihedrals can be employed.
 This set must be provided in a json file, with the name of the conformational states as keys and a list of lists [[phi, psi], [phi, psi], ...] as values.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>